If you’re looking to live a long, healthy life, you might want to start incorporating more fruits, vegetables, nuts, and whole grains into your diet.

 The researchers looked at information on 47,983 women with an average age of 64 who participated in the Nurses’ Health Study, as well as 25,737 men, of the same average age, who participated in the Health Professionals Follow-Up Study.

-None of these people had a prior history of cancer or heart disease when they entered their studies, and the researchers assessed changes in these people’s diets over a 12-year period from 1998 to 2014, according to an American Heart Association press release.
+None of these people had a prior history of cancer or heart disease when they entered their studies, and the researchers assessed changes in these people’s diets over a 12-year period from 1998 to 2014,

 The research team, led by Dr. Megu Y. Baden, a postdoctoral research fellow in the department of nutrition at the Harvard T.H.
 Chan School of Public Health, devised three separate scales to measure how much plant-based foods people incorporated into their day-to-day diets.